Prescott Social Security Disability Lawyer | Phillips Law Group

 Contact a Prescott Social Security Disability Lawyer Today

 The dedicated Prescott Social Security Disability lawyers at our firm are well-versed in eligibility criteria and the appeals process.
-We have a proven history of recovering compensation for the hundreds of thousands clients we have represented in more than 27 years.
-If you have a claim, we are prepared to utilize that same dedication of resources, commitment and knowledge on your behalf.
+We have a proven history of recovering compensation for the hundreds of thousands of clients we have represented in almost 30 years.
+If you have a claim, we are prepared to utilize that same dedication of resources, commitment, and knowledge on your behalf.

 We operate on contingency, so there are no out-of-pocket fees for us to represent you.
 We do not get paid unless we are successful in obtaining benefits for you.